saronic-technologies/zencan/zencan-build/README.md

+# zencan-build

-Library to generate object dictionary rust code from an input EDS file.
+Library crate to generate object dictionary rust code from an input device configuration file.
+Used to generate static objects for use with `zencan-node` crate.

 ## Dev Notes